 Designated heritage properties have cultural importance and attributes that must be conserved.
 They must meet certain eligibility criteria to be designated as such.

-If you own a designated heritage property and want to alter it in any way, you must have a heritage permit.
+If you own a designated heritage property and want to alter it, you may need a heritage permit.
+Please email Heritage staff to determine if a heritage permit is needed for your project.
 You also need Council approval to demolish or remove any building or structure on a designated property.

 You are eligible for certain grants and tax rebates if you own a designated heritage property.